jamaalkw-projects/OSU-CSE3901-Final-Project-Archive/README.md

 15. Back to Quiz Info
 16. End Game
 ## Sprint #1 - Due Friday, July 19th
-Jamaal Wairegi:
-- Create a route for joining a game–taking in a given link or code and taking the user from the join game page to the host game page.
+Jamaal Wairegi - Create a route for joining a game–taking in a given link or code and taking the user from the join game page to the host game page.
 If a user is not signed in, they will be given a random name (implemented as a navbar search form).
-- Create a controller and routes for viewing user information (UserView controller).
-- Initially implemented a route for the landing page, which included logging in, signing up, and joining games, but moved those links to the navbar.
+Create a controller and routes for viewing user information (UserView controller).
+Initially implemented a route for the landing page, which included logging in, signing up, and joining games, but moved those links to the navbar.\
-Sirojiddin Aripov :
--   Work on the Homepage and Quiz Creating Environment.
--   Start work on Host Game page and

--   Route from Homepage to Quiz Creation, Quiz Creation back to HomePage.
+Sirojiddin Aripov - Work on the Homepage and Quiz Creating Environment.
+Start work on Host Game page.
+Route from Homepage to Quiz Creation, Quiz Creation back to HomePage.
 Work with peers to route Host Game.

--   Start setting up the Quiz Creating Environment.

--   The environment for user to type in the name of a quiz

--   And add as many questions to the quiz as they'd like

--   Start implementing the Quiz Table to store the Quiz, until the questions table is implemented will only save the quiz name for now.
+Start setting up the Quiz Creating Environment.
+The environment for user to type in the name of a quiz and add as many questions to the quiz as they'd like.
+Start implementing the Quiz Table to store the Quiz, until the questions table is implemented will only save the quiz name for now.\
+Nicholas Colacarro - Work on creating the question and quiz end views.
+Also create the routes for them.
+Create the quiz information controller, view, and routes.
+Create the study controller.view and routes so that the user can study the quizzes they added.
 ## Sprint #2 - Due Thursday, July 25th
-Jamaal Wairegi:
-- Create Incorrect Answers table, RESTful routes, and give it an association with the Questions table
-- Style HTML pages for UserView controller
+Jamaal Wairegi - Create Incorrect Answers table, RESTful routes, and give it an association with the Questions table.
+Style HTML pages for UserView controller \
+Nicholas Colacarro - Work on creating a study controller and get rid of the quiz information controller.
+Create the CorrectChoice model and implement the routes, controller, and views to work with creating questions within quizzes.
+Finish of the actual studying playthrough.
+Work on styling and how it tracks the user's choices.\
-## Sprint #3
+## Sprint #3 - Due Sunday, July 28th
-## ... continute with more sprints
+Nicholas Colacarro - Work out any bugs with the study mode and add any extra functionality that we want.
+Fix bugs that choices will reshuffle when user clicks an answer and have choices be added properly if a user leaves the study mode to add another question/choice to the quiz.
 ## Team Contributions
+### Nicholas Colacarro
+- Created/implemented routes for correct choices and studying.
+- Created model for correct choices and migration for it.
+  - correct_choices.rb
+- Created views for correct_choices
+  - _form.html.erb
+  - index.html.erb
+  - new.html.erb
+- Created views for questions
+  - edit.html.erb
+  - show.html.erb
+- Created views for study
+  - end.html.erb
+  - question.html.erb
+  - show.html.erb
+- Created study_controller.rb and actions/methods:
+  - show
+  - question
+  - next_question
+  - previous_question
+  - submit_answer
+  - end
+- Created correct_choices_controller.rb and actions/methods:
+  - index
+  - new
+  - create
+  - update
+  - destroy
+  - Private methods: set_question, set_correct_choice, and correct_choice_params
+- Added actions/methods to questions_controller.rb:
+  - show
+  - edit

+## Lecture Content